 When there is such a shift in the way businesses are searched for or purchased from, the vendors can hardly afford to stay traditional.
 We look at seven important steps for a small business to undertake while revamping their online presence.

-Audit your channels – If you have been doing a half-hearted effort on the online marketing front, then it’s time to audit the channels.
+If you have been doing a half-hearted effort on the online marketing front, then it’s time to audit the channels.
 Figure out which work for you and which don’t.
 If a channel isn’t helping you, you could even consider closing the same.
 Check if you have been posting regularly and what is the reach you have garnered?
 Can it be increased with some dedicated time for social media marketing?
 Is Google Adwords a good fit for you?
-These questions need to be answered before plunging head first into online marketing.
-Do check the speed of your website.
+These questions need to be answered before plunging headfirst into online marketing.
+Check the speed of your website.
 A slow loading website translates to loss in business as online customers today are impatient.

-Message and Media – Gone are the days when just a status update was enough to sustain your online marketing effort.
+Gone are the days when just a status update was enough to sustain your online marketing effort.
 The marketing posts from a business need to have a strong call to action, sharable images and attention grabbing headlines.
 Online audience is impatient.
 A study suggested that a one second delay is page load leads to 7% loss in conversions.
-Make your message interesting and engaging.
-Include lead generation forms, Ask for feedback and opinions, Always keep an eye on competition and do an evaluation of what can be improved.
+Make your message engaging.
+Include lead generation forms, Ask for feedback and opinions, always monitor competition and do an evaluation of what I can improve.

-Optimize the landing pages- Landing pages are the pages where a user is taken once he clicks on an advertisement, or a post or a tweet.
+Landing pages are the pages where a user is taken once he clicks on an advertisement, or a post or a tweet.
 Make sure the landing page is relevant and offers what your advertisement promotes.
-Do ensure that the landing page offers the conversion that it seeks by good images, crisp messages and requires no further clicks by the user or there could be a loss in translation.
+Ensure that the landing page offers the conversion that it seeks by pleasant images, crisp messages and requires no further clicks by the user or there could be a loss in translation.

-Use automation tools to get the job done – Managing a small business means doing a lot of things hand’s on.
-Add to it the online marketing process and at times things can get too overwhelming.
-Try and figure out automation tools that will help you with timely messaging.
+Managing a small business means doing a lot of thing’s hand’s on.
+Add to it the online marketing process and things can get too overwhelming.
+Try to figure out automation tools that will help you with timely messaging.
 There are many tools available in the market that can ease up the pressure in terms of posting like Buffer, HootSuite, Co-schedule etc. You could also hire a freelance marketer to ensure you get the job done professionally and within budget.

-Utilize Google – Google Analytics helps monitor a lot of online marketing effort and that too for free.
+Google Analytics helps monitor a lot of online marketing effort and that too for free.
 Keep a track of your business performance online using analytics.
 Set goals in analytics and monitor your progress in achieving those goals.
 The reports also segment the traffic in–paid, organic, social media referrals while giving you a channel wise break-up of traffic.
-If you run any promotions online the click-through rate and conversions for the same too can be analysed with Google.
+If you run any promotions online, the click-through rate and conversions for the same too can be analysed with Google.

 Running a full-fledged business, while doing online marketing can seem like a mammoth task, however these tips will help you gain some semblance and put you on the right track towards establishing your digital media marketing presence and growing your business online.